How to TRANSITION and CLOSE (Step 5) your Project for Success After the Project

 The acknowledgement of what was accomplished, can be a formal document or just the minutes from a stakeholder meeting.

-The Stakeholder review is the first step in TRANSITION as the stakeholders may increase funding if there are some items remaining that they feel are of value to complete.
-If that happens then the project is back into the weekly cycle, as before, with LEAD, PLAN, and CONTROL again.
-It may also require an update to the charter from INITIATE.
+The Stakeholder review is the first step in TRANSITION and CLOSE as the stakeholders may increase funding if there are some items remaining that they feel are of value to complete.
+If that happens then the project is back into the weekly cycle, as before, with STEP 2, 3, and 4 again.
+It may also require an update to the charter from INITIATE and RATIONALIZE.

-Operational State for Stakeholder Review for Your Vehicle Purchase Project
+Operational State for Stakeholder Review and Validation for Your Vehicle Purchase Project

-In your vehicle purchase project example, here are some examples of outcomes from a stakeholder review:
+In your vehicle purchase project example, here are some examples of outcomes from a stakeholder objectives validation review:

 If the project objectives were not completed but the stakeholder review provided increased funding to complete any remaining unfinished deliverables, then the project enters back into an active state.
-The appropriate project items are updated and the project once again enters the weekly LEAD, CONTROL, PLAN cycle and it is not in an operational state.
+The appropriate project items are updated and the project once again enters the weekly Step 2, Step 3, and Step 4 cycle and it is not in an operational state.

 The stakeholder review can also be advice on how to continue in an operational state with what the project has accomplished and the operational dollars available and then the project continues through the TRANSITION project items.